nexusCreativeSolution/WhatsApp-moderator-bot/README.md

 Please note that this bot is provided as-is without any guarantees or warranties.
 Use it at your own risk and ensure you comply with all relevant terms of service and privacy policies.
 The developers are not responsible for any misuse, damages, or issues arising from the use of this bot.

----

-## 🌟 Features

-- **Automated Messaging:** Sends and receives messages based on predefined rules.
-- **Custom Commands:** Define commands to perform specific actions.
-- **User Management:** Handle and manage user interactions effectively.
-- **Rich Media Support:** Send images, videos, and documents.
-- **Error Handling:** Built-in mechanisms to handle and log errors.

----

-Sure!
-Here’s how you can update the deployment sections to use the button-style similar to the ones you provided:

 ## Deployment Platforms

 Deploy WhatsApp BOT on various platforms: